 - Pay as you earn repayment plan

 These repayment plans can reduce your monthly payment amount but extend your repayment term up to 20 years.

 Your new monthly payment amount may be a percentage of your monthly disposable income.

 Government employees and eligible non-profit employees can also explore the Public Service Loan Forgiveness (PSLF) program.
 After 120 months of qualifying monthly payments, any remaining balance is forgiven.

 Increase Your Income

-The rising student loan debt burden has to be stopped.
-We can’t continue to place hard-to-handle financial weights on young people who are simply trying to gain a better life through education.
 One way to help people avoid student loan debt is to look for ways to reduce the cost of college.
-If you’ve not yet started college and are looking for ways to minimize or avoid how much money you need to borrow to go to college, check out 7 Ways to Avoid Student Loan Debt.
+If you’ve not yet started college you need to look for ways to minimize or avoid how much money you need to borrow to go to college.

 For more information on current student loan debt statistics, you can check out this article at Student Loan Hero.